soumelis-lab/ICELLNET/README.md

 # ICELLNET: A transcriptome-based framework to dissect intercellular communication
 ---
-author: Lucile Massenet-Regad and Floriane Noël
+Lucile Massenet-Regad and Floriane Noël
-date: "27/02/2020"
 ---